 Many supervisors and workers assume they’re safe if they’re wearing fall protection.
-But to actually prevent injury, the right type of fall protection has to be used in the right way.
-Here are OSHA’s guidelines for fall protection usage, and a few thoughts of our own on factors to consider when it’s time to purchase new fall protection.
+But to actually prevent injury, the right type has to be used in the right way.
+Here are OSHA’s guidelines for how to use fall protection, and a few thoughts of our own on factors to consider when it’s time to purchase new fall protection.

 OSHA Fall Protection Guidelines